TKOR: History

 On September 9, 2017, the channel introduced Nate Bonham as co-host and he became the permanent host a few weeks later.

 On October 25, 2018, the channel introduced Calli Gade as co-host.
 Thompson reportedly stepped away to spend more time with family, but still owned the channel and was involved in its day-to-day operations until his death.
 Ownership of the channel passed to Thompson's wife Janae after his death in July 2019.

 In September 2020, the channel added Kennen Hutchison, Grace Dirig, and Kevin DeBruin as co-hosts.
 They acted as "secondary" hosts to Nate and Calli, with Nate, Calli, and one of the newer hosts in each video.
 On March 24, 2021, The King of Random Team created a second supporting channel, "2KOR" where they would post support experiments, reactions, behind-the-scenes, bloopers, and more.

 In early 2021, DeBruin and Hutchison stopped appearing on the channel.
 In a Reddit comment made by Bonham, he said DeBruin was unable to reach an agreement with the channel to continue appearing.
 In May 2021, the channel changed its name from "The King of Random" to "TKOR".

 Gade announced her departure from the channel on July 9, 2021.
 In her Twitch stream, Gade mentioned that it was not her choice to leave the channel.
 She also said, "It's really sad.
 I would've had stayed with TKOR for the rest of my life, but I understand that they got to move into a different direction and they've got to do what's best for them."

 The channel was then hosted solely by Bonham and Dirig.
-This was later corroborated by a Reddit post made by Thompson's widow Janae who also said Hutchinson would be returning to the channel's studio to film more videos once COVID-19 pandemic restrictions lifted.
+This was later corroborated by a Reddit post made by Thompson's widow Janae who also said Hutchison would be returning to the channel's studio to film more videos once COVID-19 pandemic restrictions lifted.

 On July 16, 2021, TKOR announced the Grant Thompson Outward Bound Scholarship.

 On November 15, 2021, TKOR released the first episode of their weekly podcast Random Theory.
 The podcast is hosted by Grace Dirig and Josh Alvey and explores scientific questions in a fun and engaging manner.

 On December 27, 2021, Bonham, as well as the channel's primary cameraman and longest-tenured employee, were fired, leaving Dirig as the sole host.
 Bonham and Gade have since collaborated on several projects after both leaving TKOR.